A Wild West Puzzle1

 So, there is a place for open and honest advocacy, and there is also a place for objective research and reporting.
 Objectivity does not preclude advocacy, and honest advocacy need not reject objectivity.
 Advocacy and objectivity are not enemies; rather, objectivity is the friend of honest advocates and the enemy of only the dishonest ones.

-Given that you accept the goal of being less biased and more objective is both possible and desirable, even in your role as an advocate, how can you do that?
+Given that you accept that the goal of being less biased and more objective is both possible and desirable, even in your role as an advocate, how can you do it?
 I have three simple and practical suggestions:

 - Know your biases!
 You should know your biases better than anyone else does.
 What is your religion if any?
 What are your moral beliefs?
 What are your political opinions?
 Knowing your biases won't by itself make you any less biased, but it's a necessary step to take before the following one.